matthaliski/railsondocker/README.md

     <img src="./docs/img/docker-compose-setting.png" width="400">

 3. Now comes the key part.
 If you properly set up your remote interpreter mentioned in the [housekeeping section](#rubymine-setup) you should be able to run the **Rails** configuration you just created.
-This will shut down the running *web* service and fire up a replacement. *This* is what allows RubyMine's debugger to attach and you can drop breakpoints in the gutters of your files and be able to use the GUI to step through things or use the console to inspect.
+This will shut down the running *web* service and fire up a replacement. *This* is what allows RubyMine's debugger to attach and you can drop breakpoints in the gutters of your files and are able to use the GUI to step through things or use the console to inspect.

 ---